This dish might not be one of Italy’s oldest, but sure is one of Italy’s favorites. It was born in 1968 in a restaurant in Bologna: Cantunzein.

 With the same dough, I wrapped a Tortellino and made it look like a bigger and fancier Tortellino….You can color the Olive oil dough any way you like it.

-Bake at 350F convection for about 30 minutes making sure that the “treasure chests) don’t ooze the sauce.
+Bake at 350F convection for about 30 minutes for small pies or 60 minutes for a large one, making sure that the “treasure chests) don’t ooze the sauce.

 Serve lightly warm, not hot “in Purezza” which means just a bit of olive oil , parsley or basil and a dusting of Parmigiano cheese.

-If you have leftover pasta, just eat it.
+If you have leftover pasta that did not fit into the parcel , just eat it.
 It has no calories since it’s the “quality control” kind.